Netflix release dates 2020: all the major upcoming TV shows and films revealed

 24th February

-Higher Name Saul: season 5 The ultimate season of the Breaking Dangerous spin-off will start its weekly launch schedule, ending the story of tv’s resident seedy lawyer Saul Goodman
+Higher Name Saul: season 5 The ultimate season of the Breaking Unhealthy spin-off will start its weekly launch schedule, ending the story of tv’s resident seedy lawyer Saul Goodman

 28th February

-All of the Shiny Locations Elle Fanning stars on this adaptation of Jennifer Niven’s novel through which two youngsters want to escape from small-town Indiana
+All of the Vivid Locations Elle Fanning stars on this adaptation of Jennifer Niven’s novel wherein two youngsters want to escape from small-town Indiana

 third April